 At Virtue Solar, we do not use financing products that have dealer-fees, so your system price is not marked-up to cover any added financing expenses.

-To accommodate our customers’ needs, we have partnered with Sunlight Financial to offer a flexible and dependable alternative to cash payments.
-Sunlight offers unsecured loans with higher interest rates that don’t require any sort of collateral for approval.
-This is offered at a 0% dealer fee.
-However, we encourage you to research and compare as many solar loan options as possible that will fit your personal needs and always negotiate terms and fees with your lender before signing.
+We encourage you to research and compare as many solar loan options as possible that will fit your personal needs and always negotiate terms and fees with your lender before signing.
 Consider managing your out of pocket expenses with the increased value of your solar system (as a tool to generate energy and income) with the total cost of the system plus financing.

 What are some alternative financing options?